 Goldmine Loop Trail is a 7.6 mile lightly trafficked loop trail located near Bryson City, North Carolina that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Horses are also able to use this trail.

 Went through the tunnel and connected to the lake shore trail all the way down to the lake.
 Really pretty and quiet.
 There are a few creek crossings with narrow bridges.

 Definitely a cool place to check out.
 Very easy to find it's the main road through Bryson City and it passes the high school and eventually ends about 200 yards before the tunnel.
 Checked the trails back on the other side of the tunnel but wasn't sure where to go due to the signs being labeled incorrectly.

 Nice easy beautiful hike.
 I did just about 3 miles of it so I don't know how the whole thing was.
 The map point is definitely wrong.
 Follow Johnathan's directions to get there.
 You can't miss it - the road dead ends at the tunnel.

 Secret spot not on this trail: When driving back towards town, as you are winding through the one road that the Road to Nowhere is, keep an eye out for an unmarked side trail along the side of the road.
 I found this by accident, pulled over and walked it, and it took me to an old cemetery from the 1800s with about a dozen grave sites.
 The trail continues to another smaller cemetery which seems to have had grave sites for children.
 That was as far as I got.